MohTahsin/samples-hitl/01-tutorials/01-fundamentals/09-human-in-the-loop-agentcore/README.md

 In this tutorial we will describe how to create a Strands agent with tools protected by human approval.
 This will be deployed to.
 AgentCore runtime.

-For demonstration purposes, we will  use a Strands Agent using Amazon Nova Lite 2.
+For demonstration purposes, we will  use a Strands Agent using Anthropic Claude Sonnet 4.5.

 In our example we will use a very simple agent with two tools: `send_email` and `get_weather`.